William Bruce (architect): Early years

 Little is known of William Bruce's youth, and his date of birth is unrecorded.
-He was probably born at Blairhall in western Fife, in around 1630, the second son of Robert Bruce of Blairhall and Katherine Preston.
+He was probably born at Blairhall, now located in western Fife, in around 1630, the second son of Robert Bruce of Blairhall and Katherine Preston.
 He may have attended St Andrews University in 1637–1638, which would suggest that his birth date was as early as 1625.
 The Bruces were a well-connected Episcopalian family, strongly loyal to the king, and descended from Thomas Bruce, a cousin of King Robert II, who had been granted lands in Clackmannan and Fife.
-Bruce's first cousin Edward Bruce was created Earl of Kincardine in 1643.
+Bruce's first cousin Edward Bruce was created Earl of Kincardine in 1647.

 Letters in the Earl of Kincardine's papers show that William Bruce was in exile in Rotterdam during the 1650s with his cousin, Alexander Bruce, brother of the Earl of Kincardine.
 As Episcopalians, William and Alexander would have sought refuge from the Puritan Commonwealth established by Oliver Cromwell.
 In Rotterdam, they were in contact with Sir Robert Moray, a soldier and natural philosopher close to Charles II, who then resided at Maastricht.
 William Bruce was a merchant, based in the Scottish community in Rotterdam, but traveling widely.
 He owned a ship with Alexander Bruce and John Hamilton of Grange, and was involved in the trade of wine, coal, and timber between Norway, France, England, Scotland and the Low Countries.
 He is recorded as having a house and a mistress in La Rochelle.
 He may have had a son Normand by this mistress since in 1672 he figures as a witness to the baptism at Holyrood of a William Bruce, son of Normand Bruce, mason.
 Moreover, the marriage record of Normand Bruce states that he was employed at Balcaskie.
 In 1658, William and Alexander traveled together from Bremen overland to Maastricht to meet Moray.
 Alexander Bruce and Moray were founder members of the Royal Society in 1660, and it is likely that architecture featured in their discussions, particularly the new town hall in Maastricht that Moray had recently advised on.

 In 1659, Bruce acted as a messenger between General Monck, Cromwell's commander-in-chief in Scotland, and the exiled King Charles II.
 A passport survives, issued to Bruce by Monck in September 1659, and giving him permission to remain in Scotland until his "returne to Holland," and it appears that the messages he brought from Charles persuaded Monck to march his army to London, a decisive event in the Restoration.
 The nature of their communications is not known, although it would appear that Moray selected him for the task.
 Sir Robert Douglas stated that Bruce "painted the distress and distractions" of Scotland before the General, and suggested to him "the glory that would be acquired in restoring the royal family."